dbohlender/canfar.github.io/docs/vmaccess.md

   ProxyCommand ssh canfar -W %h:%p
 {% endhighlight %}

-With these commands, you can connect to the canfar login host simply with `ssh canfar` command, and connect directly to the VM with `ssh VM IP` command.
+With these configurations, you will be able to connect to the canfar login host simply with a `ssh canfar` command, and connect directly to the VM with a `ssh VM_IP` command.

 ### Advanced SSH configuration